enewton3/every-metro/README.md

 - users can see detailed information about different metro systems ---tick---
 - users can leave reviews and suggestions for each metro system ---tick---
 - conditionally render information if available ---tick---
-- responsive styling and CSS
+- responsive styling and CSS ---tick---

 #### PostMVP